offbyone/ideas/content/old/general-thoughts/honestly-academic.md

 Pah.

-So\...
+So...
 I know that these people are cheating.
 And i know that i'm offended by it. what do i do now?
-I'm more than a bit inclined to bring this to the attention of the prof\...
+I'm more than a bit inclined to bring this to the attention of the prof...

 And there's the conflict.
 I've learned through years of abuse that ratting out on people doesn't get you anywhere, and is in itself an ethical position.
-But \...
+But ...
 I can't really argue much in favour of this, since it's, well, not a very good ethical position.

 Hm.

-I think perhaps making this one clear and open to the prof might be the best course after all\...
+I think perhaps making this one clear and open to the prof might be the best course after all...